beNative/git-automation/README.md

 -   **Advanced Task Steps:** A rich library of specific, pre-built steps for different ecosystems, **now organized into logical categories in the UI for easy discovery**, simplifies creating complex workflows.
 -   **Task Environment Variables:** Define shell environment variables that are available to all command steps within a task.
 -   **Quick Actions:** Manually refresh repository state, copy URLs/paths with a single click, access all common actions via a right-click context menu, and reorder repositories with up/down buttons.
--   **Powerful Command Palette:** Quickly access any action, task, or repository by clicking the central search box in the title bar or using the keyboard shortcut (`Ctrl/Cmd+K`).
+-   **Powerful Command Palette:** Quickly access any action, task, or repository using the keyboard shortcut (`Ctrl/Cmd+K`) to open a powerful search-driven command modal.
 -   **Parallel Execution:** Run tasks on multiple repositories at the same time without waiting.
 -   **One-Click Update Check:** A "Check Updates" button fetches the latest information from all remotes, showing an "Updates Available" indicator on repositories that are behind.
 -   **Detailed VCS Status:** See ahead/behind status (Git) and a summary of file changes directly on the dashboard.